iKarTehFox/web-clock/README.md

 # How to run
  Step 1: Start your favorite web server software and host index.html at the root directory
- - Note: All required CSS and JS files are included locally.
-This page can run offline!
+ - Info: This page can run offline since all CSS and JS is included locally.
+Please note that Google Analytics and OpenGraph meta info is included in index.html!

  Step 2: Congratuations!
 You're done! :)